Dallas Cowboys vs. Washington Football Team NFL Week 16 Odds, Plays and Insights - NewsBreak

 - Dallas is 4-2 overall, and 4-2 against the spread, at home.

-- At home, the Cowboys are winless ATS (0-1) as 10-point favorites or greater.
+- The Cowboys are winless ATS (0-1) as 9.5-point favorites or greater at home.

-- This season, in six home games, Dallas has gone over the total four times.
+- Dallas has hit the over in four of six games at home this year.

-- Washington is 3-4 against the spread, and 3-4 overall, away from home.
+- This season in away games, Washington is 3-4 against the spread and 3-4 overall.

-- This year, in four of seven away games Washington has hit the over.
+- In seven road games this season, Washington has gone over the total four times.

-- Football Team away games this season average 45.4 total points, 1.6 fewer than this contest's over/under (47).
+- Football Team away games this season average 45.4 total points, 0.6 fewer than this matchup's over/under (46).

 Powered by Data Skrive.